jebetsharon/Toy-problems-solutions/solutions/README.md

 # Toy Problems Solutions

 This repository contains solutions to various toy problems written in JavaScript.
-The problems are as follows:
+These problems are designed to practice core JavaScript concepts like loops, conditionals, and functions.

+## Challenges
 1. **Student Grade Generator**
    A program that takes student marks as input and returns the corresponding grade.